Continuous-variable quantum communication: CV quantum communication beyond QKD

-The CV protocol for quantum identity authentication was proposed in~\cite{Huang2011} using Gaussian modulation of squeezed states and homodyne detection in the same setup as Gaussian P\&M CV-QKD shown in Fig. \ref{fig:P_and_M}.
+The CV protocol for quantum identity authentication was proposed by~\cite{Huang2011} using Gaussian modulation of squeezed states and homodyne detection in the same setup as Gaussian P\&M CV QKD shown in Fig. \ref{fig:P_and_M}.
 Furthermore, the proposed scheme can be combined with QKD to provide authentication and prevent man-in-the-middle attacks~\cite{Zeng2000}.
-The scheme starts with a pre-shared key (possibly a residual key from the previous QKD session), and Alice, acting as a certifying authority, modulates the squeezed signal states, thus encoding the key bits, and sends these to Bob.
+The scheme starts with a preshared key (possibly a residual key from the previous QKD session), and Alice, acting as a certifying authority, modulates the squeezed signal states, thus encoding the key bits, and sends them to Bob.
 Bob measures the corresponding quadratures and publicly announces certain outcomes as defined by Alice, who evaluates the fidelity between her and Bob's data.
 Based on the fidelity, Alice verifies Bob's identity as well as the presence of an eavesdropper.